 • ensure that its products or services meet the needs of employees, suppliers, customers, and other interested parties.

-QMS was often referred to as ISO 9000, the standards published by the International Organization for Standardization (ISO).
+QMS is often referred to as ISO 9000, the standard published by the International Organization for Standardization (ISO).
 The latest revision standard in Australia is AS/NZS ISO 9001:2016.

 Components of the Quality Management Process